-THE QUESTION - Do you cast your net wide and connect with everyone on LinkedIn, in the hope opportunities comes your way?
-OR Do you only connect with people you know personally and have an existing relationship with?
+In my training workshops, I often get asked, "Do you cast your net wide and connect with everyone on LinkedIn, in the hope opportunities come your way?
+Or do you only connect with people you know personally and have an existing relationship with?"

+The beauty of LinkedIn is its ability to help you get introduced to the people who can make a difference to your work – it is like an online professional networking event.
 You should be strategically growing your network every week.
 My recommendation is to personalise your connection requests - these may or may not be read, but it is a nice touch to add a salutation and a reason for connecting - it humanises the process and demonstrates your value.

 It is important to remember that effective LinkedIn Marketing is all about context and purpose.
-Both have a place, it isn't one or the other.
+Both have a place; it isn't one or the other.
 LinkedIn is all about being visible, adding value and building relationships.

 Need help to build your online professional brand – read more about it here.